adlnet/xAPI-SCORM-Profile/xapi-scorm-profile.md

 #### Suspend Data
 Suspend Data is the place to store state information of the content.
 This value may be large.
-To accomdate for this, the [SCORM Activity State Object](#scorm-attempt-state) suspend_data property contains an IRI to the [Suspend Data State Object](#scorm-suspend-data-object).
+To accomodate for this, the [SCORM Activity Attempt State Object](#scorm-activity-attempt-state) suspend_data property contains an IRI to the [Suspend Data State Object](#scorm-suspend-data-object).
 __SCORM 2004:__ `cmi.suspend_data`
 __SCORM 1.2:__ `cmi.suspend_data`
 __Experience API:__